 Acoustic neuroma can be diagnosed using a variety of tests, including:

-- Computed tomography (CT) scan – a specialised x-ray that takes three-dimensional pictures of the inner ear.
+- Computed tomography (CT) scan – this is a specialised x-ray that takes three-dimensional pictures of the inner ear.
 However, small tumours may be missed by this method.

 - Magnetic resonance imaging (MRI) scan – pictures of the inner ear are taken, using radio waves in a strong magnetic field instead of x-rays.
 MRI scans can usually detect smaller acoustic neuromas than CT scans.
 A dye may be injected to further highlight the tissues under investigation.